-This step-by-step guide walks you through the Porters Pass hike and includes some pretty awesome pictures which will easily convince you to add it to your Blue Mountains itinerary.
+This step-by-step guide walks you through the Porters Pass hike and includes some pretty awesome pictures that will easily convince you to add it to your Blue Mountains itinerary.

 Quick Navigation